-Q. What should I do to my fig tree in today the winter.
-They are in pots in the garage
+Q. What should I do to my fig tree in the winter?

 Water your fig tree sparingly once a month during winter while in your garage (above freezing).
 Do not soak.
 The tree is dormant and requires only that its roots don't dry out completely.